techCarpenter/brianjdevries.com/src/blog/info-addict/info-addict.md

 ---
-title: "I am an addict"
+title: "10 ways to consume less content"
 author: "Brian DeVries"
 description: "On average, I need to consume less information so I can produce more.
 I offer 10 tactics to help avoid distractions."
 date: 2021-06-07
 tags: ""
 ---

+I have an addiction.
 No, I don't go to anonymous meetings to support others or to get support.
 This addiction isn't thought of as destructive like drugs or alcohol.
 But it does affect me on a daily basis.

 ## I'm addicted to information